 - Elevators and Escalators: Do not post individual/departmental signs restricting usage

-For units who wish to keep COVID-19 restrictions in place, such as continuing to require masking of physical distancing, refer to and follow this process: COVID-19 Restriction Exception process.
+For units who wish to keep further COVID-19 restrictions in place, refer to and follow this process: COVID-19 Restriction Exception process.

 Regular housekeeping practices are being enhanced by FM, including routine cleaning and sanitizing of work surfaces, equipment, tools, and machinery, and areas in the work environment, including restrooms, break rooms, lunchrooms, and meeting rooms.
 Frequent cleaning and sanitizing is being conducted in high-touch areas, such as controls, door handles, elevator panels, railings, etc. See FM Maroon Standards.

 - All custodial staff and their supervisors have been provided refresher training on proper cleaning techniques, as well as background information on COVID-19.
 Click here to review the custodial training guidance and product use document.

 - All cleaning products meet U.S. Environmental Protection Agency (EPA) requirements.

 - FM teams clean spaces such as building lobbies, restrooms, drinking fountains, door push bars, door handles, handrails, stair railings and elevator buttons at least once daily, and more frequently if deemed necessary.

 - For shared departmental equipment, such as phones, keyboards, and copiers, individual users will be responsible to clean these surfaces prior to individual use.
 Units can order the necessary cleaning supplies from U Market.

 - Departmentally owned spaces such as labs will continue to be primarily serviced by the lab occupants, as they had been doing prior to the COVID-19 outbreak.